meteor/vue3-tutorial/tutorial/simple-todos/07-adding-user-accounts.md

 Now you can filter the tasks in the UI by the authenticated user.
 Use the user `_id` to add the field `userId` to your Mongo selector when getting the tasks from Mini Mongo.

-Your ´tasks´ function should look like this:
+Your `tasks` function should look like this:

 `imports/ui/App.vue`
 ```javascript